-To sell our products and services to small and medium-sized businesses, consumers and accounting professionals, we use a variety of marketing programs to generate software orders, stimulate demand and generally maintain and increase customer awareness of our products and services.
-These programs include Web marketing and targeted advertising, including purchasing key words from major search engine companies; direct-response mail and email campaigns; telephone solicitations; newspaper, magazine, billboard, radio and television advertising; and promotional offers that we coordinate with major retailers.
-We also use workflow-integrated in-product discovery in some of our software products to market other related products and services, including third-party products and services.
+To sell our products and services to small and medium-sized businesses, consumers and accounting professionals, we use a variety of traditional and innovative marketing programs to generate software orders, stimulate demand, and generally maintain and increase customer awareness of our product portfolio.
+These programs include: Web marketing and targeted advertising, such as search engine optimization and purchasing key words from major search engine companies; placing and promoting our mobile applications in "app stores;" direct-response mail and email campaigns; telephone solicitations; newspaper, magazine, billboard, radio and television advertising; social media campaigns; and coordinated promotional offers with major retailers.
+We also use workflow-integrated, in-product discovery in some of our software products to market other related products and services, including third-party products and services.
+In addition, we create marketing campaigns that attract new users through free promotional offerings that are designed to ultimately convert them to paying customers.

-In our Financial Services business, our marketing efforts are primarily focused on identifying potential financial institution clients and marketing our online banking services to consumer and business end users in cooperation with our financial institution clients.
-We also work with these financial institutions to provide other Intuit products and services, such as TurboTax for Online Banking, to their end users.
+Our Financial Services business focuses its marketing efforts on identifying potential financial institution clients and marketing our online banking services to consumer end users in cooperation with our financial institution clients.
+We also work with these financial institutions to provide their customers with other Intuit products and services, such as TurboTax for Online Banking.